itsjoshuagraves/digitalgarden/content/art/2019-01-01-video-series.md

 image: /img/Screenshot_2023-07-24_at_4.12.16_PM.webp
 summary: "Some video experiments I did with apps on my phone, weird TVs, and other found footage."
 ---

+Some video experiments I did with apps on my phone, weird TVs, and other found footage.

 {{< columns >}}
 ![Glitch - 45 of 54.mp4](/img/Glitch_-_45_of_54.mp4)
 <--->